tomalbrc/filament/docs/src/content/block-behaviours.md

 ## `leaf_decay` behaviour

-Makes the block decay like leaf blocks.
+Makes the block decay like leaf blocks when no log is attached to it and wasn't placed by a player.
 Adds `distance` and `persistent` block state properties to the block.

 ~~~admonish info "Configurable Fields"